CandleLabAI/GAFNet/README.md

 for a wide range of downstream tasks.
 Experimental results demonstrate that our technique achieves state-of-theart performance on multimodal classification on the CrisisMD dataset and image generation on the COCO dataset.
 For image-text retrieval, our technique achieves competitive performance.

+- If your using our code please cite our paper
+`
+@inproceedings {susladkar2023GAFNet,
+title            = "GAFNet: A Global Fourier Self Attention Based Novel Network for multi-modal downstream tasks", year             = "2023", author           = "Onkar Susladkar and Gayatri Deshmukh and Dhruv Makwana and Sparsh Mittal and R Sai Chandra Teja and Rekha Singhal", booktitle        = "IEEE/CVF Winter Conference on Applications of Computer Vision (WACV)", address          = "Hawaii, USA",
+}
+`